 Some tax benefits are mutually exclusive.
 For example, you cannot claim both the American Opportunity Tax Credit and the Lifetime Learning Credit for the same student in the same tax year.
 Therefore, it’s crucial to carefully review your options and choose the benefit that provides the greatest tax savings for your situation.

-In summary, tax credits and deductions for education expenses can provide valuable relief to taxpayers.
+Overall, tax credits and deductions for education expenses can provide valuable relief to taxpayers.
 Understanding how these benefits interact and which one provides the greatest tax savings is important to maximizing your tax benefits and reducing the cost of higher education expenses.

 Common Mistakes To Avoid When Claiming Tax Credits For Education